 LED Storm (Arcade)

-A small credit in the audio CPU at 0x0000D:
+A small credit is in the audio CPU at 0x0000D:

 The characters in the game's attract mode all have multiple frames of animation, but only Mohikan actually uses them.
 The rest are static images.

 Snake is Fred's rival.
 Oh, Fred is the protagonist, by the way, not that you get to see him outside of this cast roll.

 Hougan has a case of the road rage.
 Maybe it's the striped shirt.